 Diabetes demands daily attention and care, but you are not defined by your chronic condition.
 It is an arm of your existence.
 Like the skin you wash, the limbs you move, and the body you feed, diabetes is another part of your system that needs to be tended to.
 In the hands of our doctors of osteopathic medicine, you will discover ways to live a full, happy life on your terms.

 Anyone can develop diabetes, but some people are more likely to live with this reality than others.
-If you do not already have diabetes but fear that you will become a diabetic because of risk factors, now is the time to take control of your health and prevent this diagnosis from becoming a reality.
+If you do not already have this condition but fear that you will become a diabetic because of risk factors, now is the time to take control of your health and prevent this diagnosis from becoming a reality.

 - What’s in your DNA?
 If you’re born into a family of diabetics, your genes could make this condition a reality for you.

 - How old are you?
 You have a greater chance of developing diabetes once you hit your 40s, but there are millions of people who are pre-diabetic, including children.

 - What’s your ethnicity?
-People of African American descent are at an exponentially higher risk of developing diabetes than non-Hispanic white adults.
+People of African American descent are at an exponentially higher risk of developing this condition than non-Hispanic white adults.

 - How much do you weigh?
-If you are overweight or obese, your risk of developing diabetes escalates.
+If you are overweight or obese, your risk of becoming a diabetic escalates.

 - What do you eat?
 We all know the foods that are good and bad for us, but making the right nutritional choices are a major factor in risk management.

 If you establish and maintain a healthy, active lifestyle, you have the power to keep diabetes dormant permanently.